22 free museums in London you need to visit

 Nearest tube station: Bank.

-Other London museums worth visiting, even if you do have to pay for them…
+Some other London museums that are worth visiting, even if you do have to pay for them…

 London Transport Museum